TezosTaqueria/taqueria/taqueria-plugin-taquito/README.md

 # Taqueria Taquito Plugin

-The Taquito plugin provides a task and operation to originate a smart contract to a Tezos sandbox or testnet
+The Taquito plugin provides a stateful task to originate a smart contract to a Tezos sandbox or testnet

-While both will originate contracts to a network or sandbox, the operation will store the deploped address for the contract in the projects persistant state

-## Requirements

-The Taquito plugin has no additional requirements

 ## Installation